-Connectionology® Seminars of America was formed in 2012 by the Nation’s Top Trial Attorneys with the goal of teaching and connecting all Plaintiff Trial and Criminal Defense Attorneys around the country.
+Connectionology® Seminars of America was formed in 2012 by John F. Romano, Esq. and some of the Nation’s Top Trial Attorneys with the goal of teaching and connecting all Plaintiff Trial and Criminal Defense Attorneys around the country.
 It’s mission is to provide serious education for those who desire to learn how to become a better lawyer and the main purpose is to help them reach great results to improve the lives for the client.

 Connectionology® seminars has an outstanding history of featuring premier National Speakers and leading Experts in the industry.
-The best part is the one on one interaction and advice that you will receive.
 The educational topics vary from settlements, negotiation, mediation, insurance, medicine, anatomy, discovery, auto damages, jury selection and much more.
-Recent seminars have been held in Melbourne, FL; Naples, FL; Greenville, SC; Cleveland, OH; Charlotte, NC; Santa Fe, NM; Charleston, SC; Harrisburg, PA and Savannah, GA.

 So, what is Connectionology®?